meilisearch/documentation/learn/configuration/typo_tolerance.md

 ### `minWordSizeForTypos`

-By default, Meilisearch applies typo tolerance to a query term if its length is at least `5` characters.
-The query term should be at least `9` characters long to accept two typos.
+By default, Meilisearch accepts one typo for query terms containing  five or more characters, and up to two typos if the term is at at least nine characters long.

 ::: note
 Concatenating two query terms will count as one typo.